Basic Bicycle Maintenance

 Remedy: Replace or patch the tube - usually the hole in the tire is not big enough to warrant replacing.
 If the hole is big enough, replace the tire.
 Having a pinhole in the tire is OK, pressure will close the hole, and the tube will not push through.
-If you can't replace the tire, you can put a square inch of gapher tape on the inside of the tire as a temporary solution.
+If you can't replace the tire, you can put a square inch of gapher tape or a dollar bill on the inside of the tire as a temporary emergency solution.

 Evidence: Hole is on the inner (rim) side of the tube.